IlIll101/Talos-Watcher/README.md

 This project is open to improvement (I have limited JS experience)

-The bot is currently hosted on a Heroku Free tier worker
+The bot is currently hosted on a aws ec2 server

 Invite link: https://discordbotlist.com/bots/taloswatcher